Finder's pick: Aspiration Spend & Save Account

 Like many other parts of our lives, banking is becoming increasingly digital.
 The US has a number of new digital banks, also called neobanks, promising to revolutionize the financial industry through the use of world-class technology and digital services.
 But are they worth the hype?
+Learn about what makes them different and if they’re a right option for you.

 Like the name suggests, a digital bank operates digitally, usually from an app, rather than from a physical branch or office.
 A digital bank is a fairly loose term — the correct industry name for these banks is a neobank.